antiprism/mpd_oled/README.md

 Another alternative is
 [Mase's mpd_oled plugin for Volumio](https://github.com/supercrab/volumio-plugins/tree/master/plugins/miscellanea/mpd_oled)
 (external project).
-The plugin installs mpd_oled and and allows it to be configured through the Volumio UI.
+The plugin installs mpd_oled and allows it to be configured through the Volumio UI.

 ### rAudio